- Oops!Something went wrong.Please try again later.

 We can get an indication of market expectations by looking at the P/E ratio.
-As you can see below, Integer Holdings has a higher P/E than the average company (41.2) in the medical equipment industry.
+If you look at the image below, you can see Integer Holdings has a lower P/E than the average (46.5) in the medical equipment industry classification.

 How Growth Rates Impact P/E Ratios